atbcb/ICTTestingBaseline/docs/20SyncMediaCap.md

     1. Listen to the audio of the entire synchronized media.
     2. Compare the audio to the captions for accuracy and equivalence.
     3. Lower accuracy of captions for live broadcasts is acceptable due limitations of real-time captioning techniques.
+NOte: the proposed macOS process added these - see my comments:
+In addition, speakers are identified, captions do not block important visual information.
+"In addition, speakers are identified" - add?
+"captions do not block important visual information." - I don't think this is generally doable, since important visual info can appear anywhere.

 ##### Test Results for 1.2.2 and 1.2.4
 * If any of the above checks fail, then the content fails this SC